 length, but by the late 1990s some of these shorts were worn at mid-calf length or even lower.
 Some were exceptionally baggy.
 Shorts for boys and girls varied destinctly.
 Girls generally did not wear the long baggy shorts, but rather lengths well above the knee.
 The new baggy shorts came in several styles.
 The two most popular are jean and cargo styles.
 The cargo styles have large "cargo" style pockets that first appeared in Vietnam-era military uniforms.

 We notice self-belted shorts appearing in the mid-1920s.
 This mean that the shorts had belt-loops and came with a belt made in the same material as the shorts.
+They were commonly called self-belted short pants.
+Some long pants were also made in the same ay, but the shirts seem more common.
 They were made in both play and casual dressy styles.
 Several examples of these shorts have been archived on HBC.
 One example is an American boy in 1929.
 As far a we can tell, this was primarily an American style.
 We notice these shorts through the mid-1950s.

 Bermuda shorts are short pants (Bernudians like the British would say trousers) cut just above the knee.
 Short pants appeared in Bermuda at the turn of the 20th century, introduced as part of British army uniforms.
 The shorts were adopted by local Bermudians who introduced colors other than the original army khaki.
 They were worn with kneesocks and sport jackets.
 Bermudas are not worn as casual wear, although they were worn on the island and still are as both smart business and evening attire.
 HBC first notes them in America during the 1950s when magazine adds appeared for adults as informal dress wear for men as worn with knee socks and sports jackets.
 The fashion, however, never caught on for adults.
 American college boys began wearing Bermudas in the 1950s as casual wear and younger boys soon followed suit.
 They were the first short pants worn buy older American boys and helped to lead the war for the gradual acceptance of shorts as popular casual wear for boys in the 1970s. as the casual style for boys caught on.
 Older American boys until the 1970s continued the Bermuda-style, cut at just